EoinFitzsimons/Eoin-s-Racing-Game/README.md

 **Ready to Race?
 Choose your team and start your championship journey!** 🏁

 *Experience the thrill of international circuit racing from your browser.*

-## 🔄 Recent Updates

-### July 2025 Update

-#### 🏁 Start/Finish Line Improvements

-- Fixed issue where AI cars and sometimes the player weren't properly registering the start/finish line checkpoint
-- Ensured all cars (player and AI) start behind the start/finish line for correct checkpoint detection
-- Increased the detection area for the start/finish checkpoint for improved reliability
-- Maintained gentle race start protection (small upward velocity) to help cars cross the line

-#### ⏱️ Best Lap Tracking

-- Added comprehensive lap timing system to track and display best lap times
-- Best lap time now displays in the broadcast bar during races
-- Best lap time shows on the race completion screen
-- Fixed reset functionality to ensure best lap time resets when restarting race or selecting a new team

-#### 🎨 UI Improvements

-- Enhanced text visibility to ensure all UI elements are readable against all backgrounds
-- Fixed dark-on-dark text issues for better contrast
-- Improved overall UI consistency and readability

-#### 🔧 Bug Fixes

-- Fixed code duplication in team selection return function
-- Ensured proper placement of all cars on the starting grid
-- Improved race completion screen display and statistics